-The performance conditions for the options granted on 8 November 2019 were as follows:
+The performance conditions were as follows:

-1) Earnings per share condition - Company's EPS for the year ended 30 June 2021 was to be at least 10% higher than its EPS for the year ended 30 June 2019.
+1) Earnings per share condition - the Company's EPS for the year ended 30 June 2021 was to be at least 10% higher than its EPS for the year ended 30 June 2019.

 Calculation of the EPS growth rate is based upon the EPS results reported in NTAW's audited financial statements for the above years.
 The Basic EPS reported may be adjusted for items which the Board, in its discretion, considers should be included in, or excluded from, the result.